What Is Ethereum?

 Why Use Ethereum?

-For those who are itching to break new ground in the DeFi space, joining the Ethereum platform offers some compelling opportunities.
+For those who are interested in exploring the DeFi space, joining the Ethereum platform may offer some compelling opportunities.

 In addition, the transition to a more efficient, secure, and scalable proof-of-stake model with Ethereum 2.0 could make ETH more valuable.